entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

  - To utilize **environment variables**, inline or based on Kubernetes Secrets, see the [Plugin Environment Variables](../../tutorials/devops/plugin-environment-variables.md) tutorial.

  - Entando uses the `healthCheckPath` to monitor the health of the microservice.
 A plugin in an Entando Bundle can use any technology, as long as it provides a health check service configured via the `healthCheckPath`.
 This path must be specified in the descriptor file and return an HTTP 200 or success status.
 This can be implemented by a Java service included with the Entando Blueprint in the Spring Boot application.
 You can also [use a Node.js service as shown here](https://github.com/entando-samples/ent-project-template-node-ms/blob/main/src/main/node/controller/health-controller.js).

+- **External DBMS, Oracle, and other DBMS types** for microservices are not supported for automatic deployment in an Entando Bundle.
+Environment variables should be used to configure the connection and for more information, see the [External DBSM for Bundles](../../tutorials/devops/external-db-ms.md) tutorial.

 ### Micro Frontends Specifications
 |Name|Type|Required|Possible Values|Description|